Namazi Hospital

-Namazi Hospital is a hospital in Namazi Square, Shiraz, Iran.
+Namazi Hospital (In Persian language: بیمارستان نمازی), also known as Shiraz University Hospital (Namazi), is a prominent hospital in Namazi Square, Shiraz, Iran.
 It was founded by Mohammad Namazi in 1950.

 Mohammad Namazi founded this hospital with 22 residential villas for physicians in 1950.
 It was later extended in 1975 and a polyclinic building, a six-storey parking and some affiliated buildings were constructed.
 The admission capacity of the hospital rose from 200 to 750 beds.
 The first liver transplant was performed in 1993 in Shiraz University Hospital (Namazi).
 The first living-related kidney transplantation performed at Shiraz University Hospital dates back to 1968.
 The hospital has an active oncology department publishing papers regularly.